 Not only are culture and engagement measured for different reasons, but they have to be assessed differently.
 For example, to monitor engagement levels you can look at the results of your engagement survey and see the extent to which employees are engaged or not based on the scores you receive.
 You can then look at how to make improvements.
 Essentially it is simple to see how you are doing and to make comparisons with previous years or similar organisations.

 With culture, on the other hand, there are no right or wrong answers.
 The organisation has to define what is ‘good’ or ‘bad’, based on its values and business strategy.
 These perspectives on culture will vary greatly between organisations.
 The culture that a bank is looking for is going to be very different to that of a start-up, for example.

 To measure (and change) culture the first step is to develop a self-awareness of what your prevailing culture actually is and then assess the gap between this and the ideal future state.
 An initial step is to explore leadership and management behaviours, as these are key to defining and reinforcing culture.

-If you want to create a high performance culture driven by engaged employees you need to disentangle the two, and to understand where your culture currently sits.
+If you want to create a high-performance culture driven by engaged employees you need to disentangle the two and understand where your culture currently sits.
 Use the right methodologies for measuring each area – as there is no one size fits all process or tool that covers both.